 Somewhere I read we look seven years younger when we view ourselves in our own mirror.
 I think that’s true.
 The mirrors and the lighting in my bathroom make me believe I’m holding my own.
 Then I see my reflection in a store window, and I’m shocked to see my mother staring back at me.
 Mind you, I’m not bothered enough to have Botox, fillers or surgery, but aging is hard.

 And don’t tell me there are more important things to think about, because I think about them as well.

 This week I saw a current photo of Anna Wintour’s arms that made me feel better about my own arms.
 Anna, the Editor-in-Chief of Vogue magazine, and I are the same age.
 While she’s an avid tennis player, I workout diligently with weights, do yoga and stay for long periods in plank position.
-Even so… spellchecker keeps wanting to change “crepey” to “creepy“… We both have creepy arms.
+Even so we both have… spellchecker keeps wanting to change “crepey” to “creepy“ so okay… We both have creepy arms.

 We’ve all heard 50 is the new 40.
 At first blush statements like these may make us feel better about ourselves, but in reality, they may also make us feel like we’ve failed to “keep up.”
 After a big birthday a friend said, other than reaching for the vanilla ice cream, she was giving up on exercising, and was going on the see-food diet.
 “If I see it, I’m eating it.”
 I understand her frustration.

 I’ve been cleaning out the catchall closet in my office and found one of my favorite pictures of James taken 20 years ago.
 He was so handsome.
 A friend of ours always said he looked like a movie star.
 I looked at his picture and thought, ‘I’ve aged since you died, and there’s no amount of sleep; no amount of I’m not going to have a glass of wine, and I’m going to drink eight glasses of water a day that’s going to fix it.’